smeehan12/2019-08-12-dmatlhc-tutorial/_episodes/02-dmbasics.md

 Finally, and most recently, this group has begun to focus on what are called "t-channel models" in which there is no resonant s-channel degree of freedom as before, but there are couplings that cause for transitions from SM to DM via a mediator emission.
-This is ongoing work within the group ([LINK TO REF]()) and with the tools that you learn in this workshop, you will already be in a place to contribute!
+This is ongoing work within the group and with the tools that you learn in this workshop, you will already be in a place to contribute!
 COOL!